The Josefson--Nissenzweig theorem and filters on $\omega$: Spaces related to filters on

-For every free filter $F$ on $\omega$ we distinguish a special countable subspace of $S_F$:
+For every free filter $F$ on $\omega$, we distinguish a special countable subspace of $S_F$, already presented in Introduction:

-Note that the topology of $N_F$ inherited from $S_F$ can be described as follows: every point of $\omega$ is isolated in $N_F$ (as it is isolated in $S_F$) and a local open base of $p_F$ consists of all (clopen) sets of the form $A\cup\big\{p_F\big\}$, where $A\in F$.
+It is immediate that the topology of $N_F$ inherited from $S_F$ coincides with the topology described in Introduction, that is, every point of $\omega$ is isolated in $N_F$ (as it is isolated in $S_F$) and the family consisting exactly of all (clopen) sets of the form $A\cup\big\{p_F\big\}$, where $A\in F$, is a local base of $p_F$.
 Note that every open neighborhood of $p_F$ in $N_F$ is a clopen subset of $N_F$.
 It follows from Lemma \ref{lemma:sf_frechet_bo}, that $N_F=S_F$ if and only if $F=Fr$.
 For more information on spaces of the form $N_F$ see \cite[Section 4M]{GJ60} and \cite{DMM}, where properties of associated spaces of functions were studied.

-The main topological relations between the spaces $N_F$ and $S_F$ are described by the following results.
+The main topological relations between the spaces $N_F$ and $S_F$ are described by the following lemma, which can be proved by appealing to \cite[Theorem 6.4, Problem 4M.1]{GJ60} (for (1)) and \cite[Section 6.9, page 89]{GJ60} (for (2)).